theCocoonStudio/home/README.md

    ```
 2. `priority` (optional): `Number` (integer) representing the render priority in the internally-used [`useFrame`](https://r3f.docs.pmnd.rs/api/hooks#taking-over-the-render-loop) hook.
 Default is `-1`.

-3. `fboProps` (optional): `Object` containing the same props as [useFBO](https://drei.docs.pmnd.rs/misc/fbo-use-fbo#fbo-/-usefbo), used to defined the `THREE.WebGLRenderTarget` that contains the output texture.
+3. `fboArgs` (optional): `Array` containing arguments to [useFBO](https://drei.docs.pmnd.rs/misc/fbo-use-fbo#fbo-/-usefbo), used to defined the `THREE.WebGLRenderTarget` that contains the output texture.
 Default options are analogous to those of `useFBO`.

 **example usage:**<br/>